Doratodesmus pholeter

-Doratodesmus pholeter is a is a species of flat-backed millipede in the family Haplodesmidae.
+Doratodesmus pholeter is a species of flat-backed millipede in the family Haplodesmidae.
 This millipede is found in Papua New Guinea.
 This species is notable for featuring adult males with only 18 segments (counting the collum as the first segment and the telson as the last) rather than the 20 segments normally observed in the order Polydesmida.
 This species also exhibits sexual dimorphism in segment number, with 19 segments in adult females but only 18 segments in adult males.

 Discovery and distribution

 This species was first described in 1978 by the American zoologist Richard L. Hoffman.
 He based the original description of this species on an adult male holotype, an adult female paratype, and four immature females.
 These specimens were found in 1975 in the upper west chamber of the Bitip Cave on the Finim Tel plateau in the Western Province of Papua New Guinea.
 This species is still known only from this cave.
 The male holotype and female paratype are deposited in the National Museum of Natural History in Sofia in Bulgaria.